Dominique Taboga

-Club career
+Career

 Early years

 Taboga was born in Vienna, Austria.
 He started his career at St. Pölten's youth team in 1991.
 After only one year, he moved to ASV Spratzern.
 In January 1997 he went on loan to Admira Wacker before returning in June 1997.
-He went on to play for SK Rapid Wien and Kremser SC.
+He went on to play for Rapid Wien and Kremser SC.

 Professional career

 In 2002, he moved to DSV Leoben.
 He made his senior debut on 25 July 2003 in an Austrian Football First League 1–0 win.
 He scored his first senior goal against Wacker Innsbruck on 13 September 2003.

 After over four years in Leoben, he moved to Kapfenberger SV.
-In he 2007–08 season, won the Austrian Football First League.
+In the 2007–08 season, won the Austrian Football First League.
 He made his debut in the Austrian Football Bundesliga 1–0 win against LASK Linz on 9 July 2008.

 In 2009, he moved to Norwegian side Tromsø IL on a three-year contract.